DeSoDev/EmbeDeSo/README.md

 Easy Cloudflare Workers script that you can add to your Bitclout Node domain to enable proper dynamic title and meta tags and with that get proper URL embeds on all majopr platforms like Discord, Slack & Twitter.

+## Warning

+Amending the index.js script and worker settings may impact the smooth running of your bitclout node frontend.

+Therefore I recommend you test this setup first one a subdomain of your node domain.

+In addition be careful committing or merging changes to the worker/index.js script.

 ## Dependencies

 This script can only be used on Cloudflare workers.